-- approximately 650 teacher candidates are selected to the program annually (including final year Concurrent Education students)
+- Approximately 200 Consecutive teacher candidates are selected to the program annually (excluding final year Concurrent Education students).

-- teacher candidates complete 13 weeks of placements, including an alternative practicum that can be done outside a school setting and anywhere in the world as long as it is related to the program
+- Teacher candidates complete 19 weeks of placements, including an alternative practicum that can be done outside a school setting and anywhere in the world as long as it is related to the program.

 Candidates in the Intermediate-Senior program option choose two of the following subjects: